 Hungry?
-Here are 8 food delivery apps that will bring you a meal
+These 9 food delivery apps bring deliciousness right to your door

 Delivery.com

 Delivery.com is another delivery service that goes beyond the menu.
-You can get lunch, groceries, a bottle of wine, or even do your laundry with this app.
-Similar to Grubhub and Seamless, Delivery.com doesn’t charge you a fee to use their service.
+You can get lunch, groceries, a bottle of wine, or even get your laundry with this app.
+Similar to Grubhub and Seamless, Delivery.com doesn’t charge you a fee to use its service.
 Instead, the company makes their money by taking a small percentage of your pre-tip subtotal.

 Availability: Dozens of major cities across the U.S.